 Can you get full coverage dental insurance without a maximum?

 Many types of dental plans set an annual maximum—this is the most your plan will pay for dental procedures and treatments over the course of the plan year.
-Dental HMO plans, or DHMOs, typically do not have annual maximums.
+DHMOs typically do not have annual maximums.
 This means you don’t risk running out of benefits.
-DHMOs are a good fit for some people, but offer fewer choices.
+DHMOs are a good fit for some people but offer fewer choices.

 That said, you can shop for other dental plans with higher annual maximums, which means they cover you for a lot more.
 It’s important to anticipate what type of dental care you may need in the upcoming year and choose a plan with an annual maximum that’s right for you.
-Or, explore the value of a DHMO for a full coverage dental plan.
+You can also explore the value of a DHMO for a full coverage dental plan.

 Where can you buy a full coverage dental plan?